 Will the Procedure Be Painful?

 There is a certain amount of discomfort involved with this procedure.
 Most of the pain occurs when the skin and underlying tissues are numbed.
 The smallest sized needle that will accomplish the procedure is always used.
 A pressure sensation is common when the medication is injected.
 You may have sedation for this procedure, but many people do it under local anesthetic.

 Complications for this procedure are low.
 Whenever a needle enters the skin, bleeding or infection can occur.
 If steroid medication (synthetic cortisone) is used, there may be some side effects from the medication.

-Side effects from the steroid medication include flushing, insomnia, increase in heart rate, some swelling, a rise in blood sugar and occasionally blood pressure.
+Side effects from the steroid medication include flushing, insomnia, increased heart rate, some swelling, and a rise in blood sugar and occasionally blood pressure.
 These side effects are usually mild and temporary, but a rare patient may find the “steroid effect” quite unpleasant.
 If you are diabetic or have unstable blood pressure, clearance from your primary care physician should be obtained before the procedure.
-At a minimum, you should monitor your blood pressure and or blood sugar carefully until you are sure they are back to your normal level.
+At a minimum, you should monitor your blood pressure and or blood sugar carefully until you are sure they are back to normal levels.

 You may have an allergic reaction to any of the medications used.
 If you have a known allergy to any medication, especially x-ray contrast dye or local anesthetics, notify our staff before the procedure takes place.

 The most serious side effects from intravenous sedation are sudden death, brain damage from low blood pressure, or allergy from the medication.
 These are extremely rare and have never happened in my practice.
 A nurse will be monitoring your blood pressure, blood oxygen level, and heart rate.
 If necessary, oxygen will be administered through a tube inserted in your nose.